 - Make Chromebooks and tablets available for people to check out. - Ask people to donate their extra working laptops and tablets.
 Publicize the need.
-Encourage people to update their devices with the meeting platform you use. - Arrange several collection days. - Make sure Zoom or the streaming platform you are using is easy to access. - Arrange volunteers to drop off the devices at peoples' homes or have individuals or family members arrange a pick-up time. - Ask the recipients how to drop off the devices to a secure location.
-Congregate living facilities including nursing homes, assisted living, group homes, and senior residences may not allow visitors.
+Encourage people to update their devices with the meeting platform you use. - Make sure Zoom or the streaming platform you are using is easy to access.